dot42/dot42/Thoughs on Improvements.md

 non_exception:
 ```

 All return statements are changed to set up the return value variable (if any), set `rTarget` if required, and `goto non_exception`.
 Leave instruction and the implicit branch at the end of the block set up `rTarget` if required and `goto non_exception`.
+It is only required to set up `rTarget` if there is more than one way out of the try block.

 Directly after `non_exception:` we emit the finally block.
 At the end of the finally block we emit a variant of the following code, depending on needs: